 The material on this website focuses on O-1A and O-1B visas (for extraordinary abilities in art, science, business, education, motion pictures, and television), P-1B and P-3 visas (for internationally recognized entertainment groups and culturally unique entertainers), and Q visas (for cultural exchange programs and participants) and related visas for supporting personnel (i.e., O-2, P-1S, and P-3S classifications).
 I plan on adding more visa classifications over time.

 Please do not make legal decisions based on anything you read here.
-Hundreds of appeal decisions available for PDF download on this website demonstrate the many potential perils of DIY representation, underattentive lawyering, and the not-uncommon belief that work visas are a purely template-based undertaking.
-As one example, see this AAO case noting at page 10 that "the use of boilerplate language reduces the evidentiary weight of [supporting evidence].
+Hundreds of appeal decisions available for PDF download on this website demonstrate the importance of thoughtfully handling the details of every work visa petition.
+For example, see this AAO case noting at page 10 that "the use of boilerplate language reduces the evidentiary weight of [supporting evidence].
 Cf Surinder Singh v.
 Board of Immigration Appeals, 438 F.3d 145, 148 (2d Cir.
 2006) (upholding an immigration judge's adverse credibility determination in asylum proceedings based in part on the similarity of some of the affidavits); see also Mei Chai Ye v.
 U.S. Dept. of Justice, 489 F.3d 517, 519 (2d Cir.
 2007) (concluding that an immigration judge may reasonably infer that when an asylum applicant submits strikingly similar affidavits, the applicant is the common source)."